 The redesigned SAT is much more content-based than the old SAT, so if you're planning to take it, make sure you understand exactly what will be on it.
 Also, keep in mind that the ACT still tests more grammar and math concepts than the SAT does.

 Check Whether You Need to Take the Essay

-Both the ACT enhanced writing test and the new SAT essay will be optional, so before registering for either test, make sure you know whether you need to take the essay.
-Requirements vary depending on what schools you're applying to, so if you aren't sure where you want to apply, you may want to go ahead and sign up for the essay.
+Both the ACT Writing test and SAT Essay are optional, so before registering for either test, check whether you need to take the essay.
+Requirements vary depending on the schools you're applying to.
+Even if you aren't sure where you want to apply, I recommend signing up for the essay anyway.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Have friends who also need help with test prep?
 Share this article!

 Alex is an experienced tutor and writer.
 Over the past five years, she has worked with almost a hundred students and written about pop culture for a wide range of publications.
 She graduated with honors from University of Chicago, receiving a BA in English and Anthropology, and then went on to earn an MA at NYU in Cultural Reporting and Criticism.
 In high school, she was a National Merit Scholar, took 12 AP tests and scored 99 percentile scores on the SAT and ACT.